Editor’s Note: This post was updated on September 18, 2018, for accuracy and comprehensiveness. It was originally published on March 2, 2017,

-But, if you're like most women, that little bundle took a toll on your body.
+If you’re like most women, your new bundle of joy took a toll on your body.
 A post-baby pooch looks back at you in the mirror.
-Your sore, tender, and cracked nipples from breastfeeding aren't doing anything to encourage you to exercise.
+The effects from breastfeeding aren’t doing anything to encourage you to get back to your favorite outdoor activities.
 Those pre-baby jeans in your dresser?
-Strangers.
+A distant memory.

-Whether it’s your first or fourth, there’s no denying that pregnancy can make an impact on your body.
-Even if you were in good shape before pregnancy, putting on additional weight and the appearance of a flabby stomach are almost always inevitable following childbirth.
+Even if you were in good shape before pregnancy, physical changes to your body like additional weight gain and the appearance of a postpartum belly (diastasis recti) are inevitable following childbirth.

-Should this stop you from thinking about getting pregnant for the first time?
-Or planning for kid #3?
-For some, it does.
-Others don’t really mind.
-While there's no right or wrong answer, there is good news for those who do become pregnant: you can regain your body composition.
-The key is knowing what to expect in terms of body composition changes, and what you can do to bounce back from these changes.
+There is good news for those who do become pregnant: you can regain your body composition.
+The key is knowing what to expect in terms of physical changes to your body, and what you can do to bounce back after childbirth.

 Let’s figure this out, shall we?

-The changes you experience during pregnancy and childbirth is your body’s way of nurturing your little one for nine months and preparing your body for labor.
-Body composition changes are no exception.
+The body composition changes you experience during pregnancy and childbirth is your body’s way of nurturing your little one for nine months and preparing your body for labor.

 Why the sudden need to store up fat?
-Because it intuitively knows that you’ll need the extra fat for the developing baby during pregnancy and breastfeeding.
+Because it intuitively knows that you’ll need the extra adipose tissue for the developing the baby and breastfeeding.

-But how much body fat?
+But how much?
 And where?
 Unfortunately, this is the part where it becomes a bit tricky, with few definitive answers in sight.